servicemeshinterface/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

 a proxy that implements this proposal, the standard Kubernetes service configuration would continue to operate.

-Implementations will weight outgoing traffic between the services referenced by `spec.backends`.
+Implementations will weigh outgoing traffic between the services referenced by `spec.backends`.
 Each backend is a Kubernetes service that potentially has a different selector and type.
 Weights must be whole numbers.